 You should send the FPS on or before your employees’ payday - but there are some exceptions.

-You can send an FPS in advance, eg if your payroll staff are going on holiday.
-Don’t report too early - you’ll need to send a corrected FPS to update HMRC if information changes, eg an employee leaves or changes tax code.
+You can send an FPS in advance, for example if your payroll staff are going on holiday.
+Don’t report too early - you’ll need to send a corrected FPS to update HMRC if information changes, for example an employee leaves or changes tax code.
 You can’t send reports for the new tax year before March.

 Sending an FPS

 You’ll need to enter your PAYE reference and Accounts Office reference in your software.
 HMRC will have sent this to you after you registered as an employer.

 To complete and send the FPS, follow your payroll software’s instructions.
 If you need help, HMRC has guidance on what to put in each field on an FPS, including:

 - employee information - only include employees you’ve paid

 - pay and deductions

 You can split your FPS into batches if it’s easier for you, for example one for employees and one for directors.